 EmploymentThe City of West Haven does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the ADA.

-The City of West Haven will generally, upon request, provide appropriate aids and services leading to effective communication for qualified people with disabilities so they can participate equally in the City of West Haven’s programs, services and activities, including qualified sign language interpreters, documents in Braille, as well as other ways of making information and communications accessible to people who have speech, hearing or vision impairments.
+The City of West Haven will generally, upon request, provide appropriate aids and services leading to effective communication for qualified people with disabilities so they can participate equally in city programs, services and activities, including qualified sign language interpreters, documents in Braille, as well as other ways of making information and communications accessible to people who have speech, hearing or vision impairments.

 Modifications to Policies & Procedures

-Anyone who requires an auxiliary aid or service for effective communication or a modification of policies or procedures to participate in a program, service or activity of the City of West Haven should call the office of the Mayor, City Hall, at 203-937-3510, as soon as possible, but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication or a modification of policies or procedures to participate in a program, service or activity of the City of West Haven should call the Office of the Mayor at 203-937-3510 as soon as possible, but no later than 48 hours before the scheduled event.

 The ADA does not require the City of West Haven to take any action that would fundamentally alter the nature of its programs or services or impose an undue financial or administrative burden.

-Complaints that a program, service or activity of the city of West Haven is not accessible to people with disabilities should be directed to the Mayor's office, City Hall, at 203-937-3510.
+Complaints that a program, service or activity of the City of West Haven is not accessible to people with disabilities should be directed to the Office of the Mayor at 203-937-3510.